 St. Croix is also known for its aquatic activities such as snorkeling around Buck Island, scuba diving in Cane Bay, and nighttime bioluminescent kayaking tours on the Salt River.
 One of the most surprising things about St. Croix was the absolutely delicious cuisine, which incorporated local produce and fresh seafood.
 The island has abundant authenticity because there are few tourist traps and only a handful of large resorts.
 Instead, on St. Croix, you’ll find friendly locals, unspoiled views, and Caribbean life at its best. — Rachel Sharrow from horizonsandhops.com

-St. John in the USVI
+21. St. John in the USVI

 To us, a perfect getaway is one that offers lots of choices to how I spend my time.
 St. Lucia is the Caribbean island that we found to have a seemingly endless list of things to do.
-Besides all the typical things you come to expect in the Caribbean such as white sand beaches, turquoise water, and palm trees, St. Lucia offers an amazing diversity of culture, activities, dining, and thrill seeking adventures.
+Besides all the typical things you come to expect in the Caribbean such as white sand beaches, turquoise water, and palm trees, St. Lucia offers an amazing diversity of culture, activities, dining, and thrill-seeking adventures.

 This is the authentic Caribbean.
 You’ll not find luxury shopping malls here but you will find fabulous seafood, stunning beaches and a lush green rainforest waiting to be explored.
 St Kitts is the only place on earth where the rainforest is actually expanding.

 Visit Brimstone Fort, a UNESCO World Heritage Site, snorkel in the translucent aquamarine waters, zip-line through the forest or laze on the beach as the sun goes down, rum punch in hand. — Kathryn Burrington from www.travelwithkat.com

-Turks and Caicos
+26. Turks and Caicos

 Luxury hotels line the oceanfront, providing a superb escape from reality for those wishing to relax and bask in the sun.
-From bird watching to dune buggy safaris and evening cruises to watch glow worms light up the water, Turks and Caicos has something for every type of adventurer. — Heather C. Hudak from www.wanderlustwayfarer.com
+From bird watching to dune buggy safaris and evening cruises to watch glow worms light up the water, Turks and Caicos have something for every type of adventurer. — Heather C. Hudak from www.wanderlustwayfarer.com

 this tiny island has a small-town feel and is chock full of beautiful Caribbean beaches.